Search this site

 WORKING PAPERS

-Willingness to Pay for Workplace Amenities (with F. Koenig), submitted
+Willingness to Pay for Workplace Amenities (with F. Koenig)

 CESifo Working Paper No. 9469, December 2021